geoschem/integrated_methane_inversion/docs/source/getting-started/quick-start.rst

 key inversion results including the state vector, prior and posterior emissions, TROPOMI data for the region/period of interest, averaging kernel sensitivities, and more.

+Note: If you are using Git-BASH, or similar software with ssh, you can follow the `Configure a Linux or macOS Client <https://docs.aws.amazon.com/dlami/latest/devguide/setup-jupyter-configure-client-linux.html>` section, which provides a simpler setup than the Windows instructions.

 .. _shutdown-label: